seyfahni/minecraft-server-scripts/README.md

 ## Minecraft server as systemd service

-Run your Minecraft server as non-privileged user inside a screen managed by systemd, so it starts on server-startup and stopps on server shutdown.
+Run your Minecraft server as non-privileged user inside a screen managed by systemd, so it starts on server-startup and stops on server shutdown.
 Allows as many servers as you like to run in parallel. `minecraftctl` offers starting and stopping servers, creating new instances and opening the terminal by multiple users in parallel.

 ### Files

-Inside folder `minecraft-server-systemd`:
+Inside folder `minecraft-server-systemd/screen`:
 - `minecraftctl`
 - `minecraft@.service`